 April 2015: No Man’s Land

 October 2013: Want this one for FREE?
-Just fill in the SUBSCRIPTION box in the top right side-bar (or down at the bottom if viewing on a mobile) and it will be on its way straight to your inbox!
+Just fill in the FREE JUST FOR YOU! box in the top right side-bar (or down at the bottom if viewing on a mobile) and it will be on its way straight to your inbox!

 Keep Writing, Keep Reading

 As Stephen King once said, to be a writer you need to do two main things: write a lot but also read a lot.
 So here are just a few of the books that have made their way off my book shelves lately….